xizon/funda-ui/README_PUBLISH.md

 ## Key Features

+1. Simplify the assignment method of diversified data.
-1. Components are compatible with `gRPC`, `REST APIs`, `GraphQL` self-packaging, uniformly use [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) and their methods to introduce interfaces
+2. Components are compatible with `gRPC`, `REST APIs`, `GraphQL` self-packaging, uniformly use [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) and their methods to introduce interfaces
-2. Enhanced user interaction, flexible use in asynchronous and synchronous states
+3. Enhanced user interaction, flexible use in asynchronous and synchronous states
-3. Introduce appropriate component `.css` files as needed, only for some components with special needs.
+4. Introduce appropriate component `.css` files as needed, only for some components with special needs.
 Most of them can directly use Bootstrap's official style sheet.